howl-editor/howl/site/source/doc/api/command.md

 command name directly as a field of command module, for example `howl.command.save`, which invokes the "save" command.

+---

 _See also_:

 - The [spec](../spec/command_spec.html) for howl.command
-- The documentation for the [interact](interact.html) module for more information about interactions.
+- The [interact](interact.html) module for more information about interactions

 ## Functions